The Yummy Life

 RedGreenSinglesWeb-1.png

-I have a new blogger friend at MJ's Kitchen from my home state of New Mexico who is currently writing a series on chiles.
+I have a blogger friend at MJ's Kitchen from my home state of New Mexico who has a series on chiles.
 If you have a burning (pun intended!) desire to learn more about chiles, check out MJ's blog.
 It's loaded with great information and recipes.

 Below are the 4 Anaheim chiles and 1 jalapeno that I used in this batch of salsa.
 Chiles can vary widely in size, so the most accurate way to determine how many chiles you need is to weigh them.
 If you don't have a scale at home, weigh them at the grocery store or produce market.
 For this recipe, you need approx. 1/2 pound of combined chiles.
 This jalapeno was a big boy, so I only used one.
 I use 2 if they're small.
 3 Anaheims are usually about right; but this year they've been smaller so I used 4.